Skip to content

 What is the OBJ error?

-To get a grip on what’s happening, we’ll have to acclimatise ourselves with how computers interpret what’s on our screens.
+To get a grip on what’s happening, we’ll have to acclimatise ourselves to how computers interpret what’s on our screens.

-Basically, everything you see on your phone or PC’s screen is an object of some sort.
+Everything you see on your phone or PC’s screen is an object.
 The weird box you see on your screen right now is nothing but a placeholder for a particular character, in this case, your emoji, in Unicode.

 This makes it easier for computers to understand each other, regardless of the language between any specific end-user and their computer.